-The Juma Mosque was one of the most prominent structures of the Middle Ages.
-The mosque is notable for its unique composition, its symbolic of the ancient mosques in Khorezm.
-From the outside the mosque’s appearance quite simple however inside it is magnificant, there are 213 columns.
-The mosque’s construction dating visible on its entrance doors: 1778-1782.
-Light through three holes in the ceiling and carved wooden columns create an exclusive atmosphere for prayer.
-There are two hundred and twelve columns.
-The majority of them were carved from tree trunks in the 18th- 19th centuries.
-Some of them were made from ruined medieval buildings.
-A unique carving decorates their trunks and capitals.
-They vary in size, form and decoration and are depictive of the high art value of the mosque.
-Scientists consider that all these features make it comparable to the ancient mosques of Arabia.
+The Juma Mosque was one of the most prominent structures of the Middle Ages and is notable for its unique composition and its symbolic of the ancient mosques in Khorezm.
+From the outside, the mosque’s appearance is quite simple but from the inside it is magnificent.
+There are three openings in the ceiling providing light inside the mosque and together with the 213 carved wooden columns, they create an exclusive atmosphere.
+The majority of the columns were carved from tree trunks in the 18th and 19th centuries and unique carvings decorate their trunks and capitals.
+Some of them were also made from timber retrieved from ruined medieval buildings and few of the oldest ones date back to 10th century.
+Columns vary in size, form and decoration and are depictive of the high art value of the mosque together with the skillful construction design that can withstand earthquakes remarkably well.
+Scientists consider that all these features together make it comparable to the ancient mosques of Arabia.

 The mosque also has a minaret that you can enter from inside the mosque and climb all the way to the top along the narrow staircase with 81 different size stairs.
 The minaret occupies the central spot and from the top there is a great view to Ichan Kala and the surrounding Khiva after you catch your breath from the climbing and squeezing past the visitors coming down the same stairs.

 The diameter of Djuma-Mosque’s Minaret is 6,2 m at its base and its height is 32,5 m with seven narrow cross-section corbels of turquoise bricks meaning it is sparsely ornamented compared to other minarets of Khiva.
 An eight-arch lantern with a stalactite cornice and dome crowns the minaret.